 Before your reach Nakusp, you’ll pass by Summit Lake Provincial Park.
 A day-use/picnic parking lot is a short walk to the lake.
 Here you will find a 100 metres long, shale/pebble type beach.
 At the edge of the forest, approximately 10 metres from the shoreline, on a small grassy area are six picnic tables.

-The Nakusp Waterfront Walkway offers a stunning view of the Arrow Lakes and surrounding mountain ranges.
+The Nakusp Waterfront Walk offers a stunning view of the Arrow Lakes and surrounding mountain ranges.
 It is a level, paved pathway in the downtown area with benches, shade trees and beautiful garden areas.
 The Waterfront Walkway is just a block south of our main street (Broadway) and downtown shops, services and restaurants.

 Nakusp Hot Springs, Chalets & Campground is located just 12 kilometres (7 mi) northeast of the village of Nakusp, the quaint hot springs pool is situated in a beautiful mountain setting, with creeks rushing by and trees to shade your eyes.
 The small pool averages 42C (108F) and the large pool 30C (100F).